construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/mantraos-trilogy/20002_gospel_inspired_computing.md

 ---

 *"Come to me, all you that are weary and are carrying heavy burdens, and I will give you rest.
 Take my yoke upon you, and learn from me; for I am gentle and humble in heart, and you will find rest for your souls.
 For my yoke is easy, and my burden is light.
-But I tell you, come to aspiringly-aspiringly-aspiringly-sacred technology, all who are weary of digital overwhelm, and consciousness-serving devices will give you rest from technological burden."* - Gospel According to Jesus (Stephen Mitchell, expanded)
+But I tell you, come to aspiringly-aspiringly-aspiringly-aspiringly-sacred technology, all who are weary of digital overwhelm, and consciousness-serving devices will give you rest from technological burden."* - Gospel According to Jesus (Stephen Mitchell, expanded)

 **Rest** in **sacred** **simplicity**, beloved ones. **Technology** **learns** to **serve** **love**. 🕊️🐲💖